cwithers2/ankichess/README.md

 | `--blindfold` |            | x        | Generate text notation only, no images (Implies --mainline)               |
 | `--game NUM`  |            | x        | Select the Nth game from the PGN file (Default is 1)                      |

-example: `ankichess pgn/opera_game.pgn opera_game.apkg "The Opera Game"`
+example: `ankichess.py pgn/opera_game.pgn opera_game.apkg "The Opera Game"`

 Generated packages can be imported into the desktop version of Anki using the _Import File_ GUI.